Categories: Building Resilience

 Resilient systems ensure that the necessities of life remain available during localized or regional disasters.

-Safe Storage: On-site renewable energy (like solar plus battery storage) keeps refrigerators running during outages, preventing food spoilage and ensuring the refrigeration of essential medications like insulin.
+Safe Storage: On-site renewable energy (such as solar plus battery storage) keeps refrigerators running during outages, preventing food spoilage and ensuring that essential medications like insulin remain refrigerated.

 Potable Water Access: Systems that include advanced filtration or gravity-fed water backups ensure that occupants have access to clean drinking water even if municipal lines are compromised or under “boil water” advisories.